psychobunny/nodebb-plugin-category-info/README.md

+### This plugin has been deprecated as of version 0.3.2 of NodeBB

 # NodeBB Category Info

 This NodeBB plugin adds latest post information to each category block on the home page.
 Utilizes masonry to stack category blocks neatly.